 Hanakapiai Falls Trail

-Hanakapiai Falls Trail is one of the most popular hikes on Kauai.
+Hanakapiai Falls Trail is one of the most popular hikes on the North Shore of Kauai.
 It leads you to the first part of the Kalalau Trail towards Hanakpiai Beach before heading inwards along the Hankapiai Stream towards the booming 300ft+ Hankapiai Waterfall in the depths of the jungle.
-The Hanakpiai Falls Trail is 4 miles in and 4 miles out.
+The Hanakpiai Falls Trail is 4.5 miles in and 4.5 miles out.
 However, many hikers stop at the beach and turn back, opting to hike only to the beach and not the falls.
 This makes the journey only 2 miles in and 2 miles out.

-CLICK HERE to read the full blog post about the Hanakapiai Falls Trail
+Read the full blog post: Hanakapiai Falls Trail

 Here is what you can expect on this epic coastal trail along the Na Pali Coast:

 Firstly you will need a Kalalau Trail Permit, which you can book by clicking here.
 Make sure you book well in advance as they are often booked out of permits over 4 months ahead of time.
 Rangers do patrol the area and keeping the numbers set helps to ensure the safety of hikers and the preservation of the region.